Explore Crater Lake, Public Lands by Bike

 - Get Away for the Day in Banks: A quiet 15-mile ride through along the Banks-Vernonia State Trail, a paved pathway stretching through the hills with a gentle grade, 13 bridges and great views, including wooden railroad trestle.

-- Oregon Coast: Ride from Oregon’s North Coast to South Coast, starting at Fort Stevens State Park on Sept.
-24 and ending in Brookings on Oct.
-4.
+- Oregon Coast: Ride from Oregon’s North Coast to South Coast, starting at Fort Stevens State Park on and ending in Brookings.

 - South Jetty Beach Ride in Florence: This ride starts at Jessie M. Honeyman Memorial Park and cruises along the beach for about four miles; fat tires are encouraged.